-9 Trustees
+8 Trustees

-Dirk Eberly who was appointed as a trustee in December 2016 was paid £14,805 remuneration and £63 pension contributions by the charity which was recharged at cost to it's wholly owned subsidiary Shepherd Hills Furniture Limited for work carried out for Shepherd Hills Furniture Limited and £1,250 was paid to him directly by the subsidiary, after the date of his appointment as trustee of the charity.
+Dirk Eberly who was appointed as a trustee in December 2016 was paid £16,856 (2017: £14,805) remuneration and £175 (2017: £63) pension contributions by the charity of which £13,624 (2017: £14,805) was recharged at cost to it's wholly owned subsidiary Shepherd Hills Furniture Limited for work carried out for Shepherd Hills Furniture Limited.
+In the year to 30 September 2017 £1,250 was also paid to him directly by the subsidiary, after the date of his appointment as trustee of the charity.
 Dirk Eberly is not paid for his position as a trustee and was an existing employee of the subsidiary company when appointed, He is not permitted to influence the decision about any pay increases since his appointment.